Email & Password

 This blog also covered the case of dentist John Stowell from Woodvale Clinic who had used the title Dr. in magazine adverts for facial aesthetics services and faced sanctions from the ASA in 2009.

 This is something which is felt to be common practice in the UK as an honorary title bestowed upon dentists; particularly in light of the enlargement of the European Union and cross-border practicing where dentists from other countries in Europe are permitted to refer to themselves as doctors.

-Claims on www.woodvaleclinic.com/qual.htm stated: "Welcome to the Woodvale Clinic Dr. John W. Stowell L.D.S R.C.S.
+Claims on www.woodvaleclinic.com stated: "Welcome to the Woodvale Clinic Dr John W. Stowell L.D.S R.C.S.
 (Eng) B.D.S F.D.S R.C.S (Edin) G.D.C.
 Registered Specialist in Oral Surgery".

 They said they had consulted with a number of colleagues, who all considered that the ASA was out of step on the issue.

-They understood that 'Dr' was an internationally recognised title used by dentists globally and they were not aware of any countries which did not allow dentists to use the title 'Dr'.
+They understood that 'Dr' was an internationally recognized title used by dentists globally and they were not aware of any countries which did not allow dentists to use the title 'Dr'.
 They stated that many dentists who had trained and qualified abroad had a dental degree which allowed the title 'Dr', such as DDS (Doctor of Dental Surgery).
-They stated that title was not a doctorate in line with a PhD, but was a title conferred by that degree.
+They stated that the title was not a doctorate in line with a Ph.D., but was a title conferred by that degree.

 They added that the website specifically stated that Dr. John W. Stowell was a registered Dental and Oral Surgeon (Specialist List inclusion) and listed his dental degrees.
 They stated that if he were a medical doctor, then that would have been made clear in the list of qualifications, as he would have listed the relevant degree, such as MB, BS or MD.
 They provided several examples of randomly selected websites for other dentists in the local area which they noted all used the honorary title 'Dr'.